Qamas95/Characters/README.md

 # Characters

-## Python application that helps track the level of botted characters
+## Python application that helps track the level of characters

 1. **Run app**
     - Download repository